 Abstract

-This document contains a new suggested draft of the “recommended practice” technical report on HDR video.
-It is based on JCTVC-W1017 with modifications discussed during the teleconference meetings of AHG13 on April 11 and May 9 and some further modifications.
+This document contains a non-final draft of the conversion and coding practices technical report on HDR video.
 Summary

 This document provides guidance on processing of high dynamic range (HDR) video.
 The purpose of this document is to provide a publically referencable recommended practice for the operation of AVC or HEVC systems adapted for compressing HDR video.
 This document includes a description of processing steps for converting linear light, RGB, 4:4:4 video signals into ST 2084, Non Constant Luminance (NCL) YCbCr, 4:2:0 video signals compressed by the AVC or HEVC encoding.
 This document also includes a description of post-decoding processing steps for converting ST 2084, NCL YCbCr, 4:2:0 to linear light, RGB, 4:4:4 after decoding.
 Some high level recommendations for compression with HEVC and AVC are also included in this document.